liferay/liferay-docs/develop/tutorials/articles/01-introduction/00-intro.markdown

 # Introduction [](id=tutorials)

-Welcome to Liferay's tutorials and learning paths!
+Welcome to Liferay's tutorials and Learning Paths!
 Both show you how to build powerful, robust apps using Liferay's tools, frameworks, and APIs.
-The first few sections here are learning paths.
-Learning paths walk you through the development of an example Liferay project from start to finish.
-Currently, Liferay offers the following learning paths:
+The first few sections here are Learning Paths.
+Learning Paths walk you through the development of a specific example application from start to finish, beginning with setting up your development environment and ending with a fully functional example application.
+They're called Learning Paths because they're designed to be followed from beginning to end and cover multiple topics along the way.
+Learning Paths are thus ideal for getting started with Liferay development.
+Currently, the following learning paths are available:

 - [Writing a Liferay MVC Application](/develop/tutorials/-/knowledge_base/6-2/writing-a-liferay-mvc-application)
 - [Writing a JSF Application Using Liferay Faces](/develop/tutorials/-/knowledge_base/6-2/writing-a-jsf-application-using-liferay-faces)
 - [Developing a Liferay Theme](/develop/tutorials/-/knowledge_base/6-2/developing-a-liferay-theme)
 - [Writing an Android App for Your Portal](/develop/tutorials/-/knowledge_base/6-2/writing-an-android-app-for-your-portal)

-The sections that follow the learning paths are tutorials.
-Tutorials give instruction on a per-topic basis, without developing a single example across articles.
-This lets you jump in at any point to get valuable instructions on only the topics that you're interested in.
+The sections that follow the Learning Paths are tutorials.
+Rather than spanning the multiple topics a Learning Path requires to produce a specific example application, tutorials go more in depth on individual topics, and don't yield a complete example application.
+Although tutorials also contain example code, this code is general and is designed to give you the information you need on only the topics of your choosing.
+You can then apply this to your own custom Liferay applications.
+This makes tutorials better suited to those with some experience in Liferay development.
 The tutorials cover the following three main areas:

 - Using Liferay Development Tools
 - Developing Liferay Applications